-Driving Impressions The 3.5-liter V6 powering the R350 partnered with Mercedes' full-time all-wheel-drive system and seven-speed automatic transmission creates a pleasant, but not spirited driving experience.
-The R320 BlueTEC actually feels quicker,...no surprise given its abundance of low-end torque.
-We found that even on winding roads, the R-Class smoothly carved through the turns and the seven-speed transmission delivered seamless shifts, always finding just the right gear when needed.
+Driving Impressions The 3.5-liter V6 powering the R350 is partnered with a full-time all-wheel-drive system and a seven-speed automatic transmission to create a pleasant, but not spirited, driving experience.
+The R350 BlueTEC...actually feels quicker, which is no surprise given the engine's abundance of low-end torque.
+We found that even on winding roads the R-Class smoothly carved through the turns while the seven-speed transmission delivered seamless shifts, with the shift logic always finding just the right gear when needed.
 Like many Mercedes-Benz vehicles, the R-Class has both Sport and Comfort suspension settings, and we found the Sport setting quite pleasing and agile.
-Stopping this heavy vehicle is also no problem with its 13.8-inch front brake rotors and standard ABS and Brake Assist features.
-The R-Class also has an excellent turning ratio, making it even easier to maneuver than many SUVs.
+Stopping this heavy vehicle is also no problem with its big 13.8-inch front brake rotors and standard ABS and Brake Assist features.
+The R-Class also has an excellent turning radius, making it even easier to maneuver than many SUVs.

-The R350's V6 is generally adequate but might be less spirited dealing with a loaded vehicle and a steep uphill climb.
-If you're not deterred by the thought of owning a diesel, the R320 BlueTEC's turbocharged V6 diesel engine provides great acceleration and superior fuel economy.
+The R350's gasoline V6 is generally adequate but might be less spirited dealing with a loaded vehicle and a steep uphill climb.
+If you're not deterred by the thought of owning a diesel, the R350 BlueTEC's turbocharged V6 diesel engine provides great acceleration and superior fuel economy.

 268 horsepower @ 6000 rpm